paramraghavan/123ofaws/iam/iam.md

 </pre>

 ## Roles
-- Service Role, within the same aws account.
-Example EC2 accessing S3 bucket, all applications running on EC2 will be able to access tis S3 bucket
+- Service Role, is applicable within the same aws account.
+Example EC2 accessing S3 bucket, all applications running on EC2 will be able to access this S3 bucket
-  - Create a  policy permission file for S3  access
+  - **Create** a  policy permission file for S3  access
   - Select S3 service, choose appropriate settings
-  - next create a Role
+  - **Next** create a Role
-  - Select type of trusted entity "AWS Service"
+  - Select type of trusted entity **"AWS Service"**
   - Select EC2
   - Attach the above S3 permission policy file you just created
   - Now on EC2 startup the service role will make sure